Howell Mounting Jig (n/c with binding purchase)

-Howell Mounting Jig (n/c with purchase of 2 bindings)
+Howell Mounting Jig* $199.
+Free with purchase of bindings.

-Howell Mounting Jig is a precision metal template for mounting Howell SkiBindings.
+Howell Mounting Jig is a precision metal template for mounting all Howell SkiBindings.

-Automatically configures 'mark for mid-sole placement' or ‘tip-of-boot’ placement.
+Automatically configures 'mark for mid-sole placement' and ‘tip-of-boot’ placement.

-Howell Mounting Jig bushings comply with standard ski binding mounting drill-bits: 4.1mm-Ø
+Howell Mounting Jig bushings comply with 4.1mm-Ø DIN-standard ski-binding mounting drill-bits.

 On-line Certification is available for ski shops & individual skiers.